 - Amplitude monitor: Set the LVCMOS detected slew rate edge or the differential input amplitude threshold to monitor input signal quality.
-Disable the monitor for a differential input below 5MHz or else use an LVCMOS input clock. - Missing pulse monitor: Set the late window threshold ( $T{LATE}$ ) to allow for the longest expected input clock period, including worst-case cycle-to-cycle jitter.
-For a gapped clock input, set $T{LATE}$ based on the number of allowable missing clock pulses. - Runt pulse monitor: Set the early window threshold ( $T{EARLY}$ ) to allow for the shortest expected input clock period, including worst-case cycle-to-cycle jitter. - Validation timer: Set the amount of time the reference input must be qualified by all enabled input monitors before the input is valid for selection.
+Disable the monitor for a differential input below 5MHz or else use an LVCMOS input clock. - Frequency monitor: Set the valid and invalid thresholds (in ppm). - Missing pulse monitor: Set the late window threshold (T{LATE}) to allow for the longest expected input clock period, including worst-case cycle-to-cycle jitter.
+For a gapped clock input, set T{LATE} based on the number of allowable missing clock pulses.

+- Runt pulse monitor: Set the early window threshold (T{EARLY}) to allow for the shortest expected input clock period, including worst-case cycle-to-cycle jitter. - Validation timer: Set the amount of time the reference input must be qualified by all enabled input monitors before the input is valid for selection.